OcelotBabou/Quartz/content/2-The World/Regions/Cities/Vitaurum.md

 **Overview:**

-Vitaurum is the capital city of New Birania, renowned for its historical significance, economic prowess, and religious importance.
+Vitaurum is the capital city of [[New Birania]], renowned for its historical significance, economic prowess, and religious importance.
 Serving as the heart of the region and a beacon of hope and progress in Eastern Siar’Morrin, Vitaurum embodies the enduring spirit and resilience of the Biranian people.

 **Description:**